 Configurable token lifetimes in the Microsoft identity platform (preview)

-You can specify the lifetime of a access, ID, or SAML token issued by the Microsoft identity platform.
+You can specify the lifetime of an access, ID, or SAML token issued by the Microsoft identity platform.
 You can set token lifetimes for all apps in your organization, for a multi-tenant (multi-organization) application, or for a specific service principal in your organization.
-However, we currently do not support configuring the token lifetimes for managed identity service principals.
+However, we currently don't support configuring the token lifetimes for managed identity service principals.

 In Azure AD, a policy object represents a set of rules that are enforced on individual applications or on all applications in an organization.
-Each policy type has a unique structure, with a set of properties that are applied to objects to which they are assigned.
+Each policy type has a unique structure, with a set of properties that are applied to objects to which they're assigned.

 For examples, read examples of how to configure token lifetimes.

 Configurable token lifetime policy only applies to mobile and desktop clients that access SharePoint Online and OneDrive for Business resources, and does not apply to web browser sessions.
 To manage the lifetime of web browser sessions for SharePoint Online and OneDrive for Business, use the Conditional Access session lifetime feature.
 Refer to the SharePoint Online blog to learn more about configuring idle session timeouts.

 Using this feature requires an Azure AD Premium P1 license.
 To find the right license for your requirements, see Comparing generally available features of the Free and Premium editions.